 What Is the Salary for Graduates with a PhD in Clinical Psychology?

 As a clinical psychology practitioner, you will work directly with a variety of individuals to promote mental health.
 Read on to learn about your earning potential within the field.
-Schools offering Clinical Psychology degrees can also be found in these popular choices.

 Important Facts About Psychologists